njelly/TofuECS/README.md

 # Other Notes...

-This ECS is about as barebones as it could be.
-It is intended to be compatible with multi-threaded applications, Physics engines, and rollback engines.
+This ECS is about as bare-bones as it could be.
+It is intended to be compatible with multi-threaded applications, physics engines, and rollback engines.
 When using Unity, I recommend putting your ECS code inside an assembly definition that does not allow engine references (and allows unsafe code).
 The ECS ought to be Unity-agnostic, and because of the type constraints on your components, there's not any use for MonoBehaviours and GameObjects in your system logic anyway.

 The utilities included in `TofuECS.Utilities` are simply there because I thought they'd be helpful for game developers:
 - `ArrayQuickSort`: An implementation of QuickSort that can be used for arrays.
-- `XorShiftRandom`: This can be used as a singleton component when psuedo-RNG is necessary.
+- `XorShiftRandom`: A very-lightly modified implementation of a super-fast RNG.
+It can, for example, be used as a singleton component when pseudo-RNG is necessary.

 `ILogService` is a boarder-line utility that is there to pass logs from the simulation to whatever your implementation of it might be.
 I thought it would be easier to just write `s.Debug("wtf why is this happening????");`.